Jeffepitech/Movies/README.md

 # About the project

-Here a simple Text-Editor which allows to put text in bold, uderline and italic.
+Here a simple Text-Editor which allows to write text in bold, underline and italic.

 The project includes the following features:
 - 1️⃣ Paragraph formatting.